grahamjenson/ger/README.md

 Recommending something that a person has already actioned (e.g. bought) could be undesirable.
 By providing a list of the actions to filter recommendations, selected recommendations can be removed if they occurred in a persons history.
 For example, it makes sense to filter `hate` actions to stop recommending things they clearly don't want.
 However, they could potentially still receive recommendations for things they may have already `like`d, because every year they might like to re-watch movies again.

+A single highly similar person can cause bad recommendations by disproportionately dominating the recommendation weights.
+To mitigate this risk GER encourages recommendations that are recommended by multiple people.
+Using the `crowd_weight` concept which makes the weight of a recommendation more than just the sum of the peoples weights by also including how many people recommended it.

 ## Limitations

 When dealing with large sets of data practical limitations are necessary to ensure performance.
 Here is the list of limitations imposed on the above model and features.